-Crawford Village Primary School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
+Taywood Nursery School recognise the importance of ongoing staff training and development to keep staff aware of emerging issues and keeping the ethos of safeguarding high.
 Everybody has a role to play in safeguarding our children and we strive to ensure all staff are well informed and know what to do if they have any concerns.
 Staff members, governors and volunteers will undergo safeguarding and child protection training at induction, which will be updated on a regular basis and/or whenever there is a change in legislation.

-The induction training will cover:
+The induction training will cover: The Child Protection and Safeguarding Policy

-- The Child Protection and Safeguarding Policy - The Child-On-Child Abuse procedures - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2025) - The Behaviour Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in our setting. - Records will be kept of all inductions
+- The Child-On-Child Abuse procedures - The Staff Code of Conduct - Part one and Annex B of 'Keeping children safe in education' (KCSIE 2025) - The Behaviour Policy - The School Attendance Policy, including the safeguarding response to children who have unexplained absences or go missing from education - Appropriate child protection and safeguarding training, including online safety training - Information about the role and identity of the DSL and deputy DSL(s) - How to record concerns in your setting.

-Following induction, Crawford Village Primary School recognises the need to ensure continual, effective training to staff and other stakeholders.
+Following induction, Taywood Nursery School recognises the need to ensure continual, effective training to staff and other stakeholders.
 We will ensure:-